STEM

 SpinWearables

-The student volunteers at SpinWearables, a project of the Society of Women Engineers at Yale, help students code their own light-up device called the SpinWheel!
+The student volunteers at SpinWearables, a project of the Graduate Student Society of Women Engineers at Yale (GradSWE), help students code their own light-up device called the SpinWheel!
 Students dive deeper into coding with Arduino and learn the physics behind motion and how our eyes see color.
 These sessions feature small-group workshops and culminate in a Final Masterpiece Project where students design their own creations via their SpinWheels.

 Splash at Yale

 Splash at Yale is a biannual event that brings local middle and high school students to Yale University for one day of unlimited learning.
 Students take classes in a variety of subjects taught by Yale undergraduate and graduate students.
-Students get to learn about things that they normally would not have access to, empowering them to find what they love to learn, discover new career opportunities, and become tomorrow’s leaders.
+Students get to learn about things that they normally would not have access to, empowering them to find what they love to learn.
+Past classes have included Inroduction to Improv, Ethics Meets Self-Driving Cars, and Elementary Particle Physics.
 Splash at Yale also hosts Sprout, a similar program that gives students the opportunity to delve deeper into one topic in a series of three workshops.

 STEM Mentors is a graduate student organization that serves to prepare and encourage young students to pursue STEM in college and in their careers.
-STEM Mentors organizes college-essay-writing workshops, college Q&A sessions, and career fairs to help expose students to the exciting world of STEM.
+STEM Mentors organizes college-essay-writing workshops and college Q&A sessions to help move students forward in the exciting world of STEM.

 Ulysses S. Grant Program